-We’ll give you the chance to work things out.
+We'll give you a chance to work things out.

 You’re involved in a CRT dispute, and you’re waiting for facilitation to begin.
-Now’s a great time to negotiate with the other party to see if you can resolve some or all of the issues.
+Now is a great time to negotiate with the other party to see if you can resolve some or all of the issues.